Earned Leave (EL)

 Earned Leave (EL) refers to paid leave that employees are entitled to on completion of a year of continuous service.
 It is calculated at a specific rate for each month of service rendered by the employee.

-• For government sector employees, EL is governed by Central Civil Services (Leave) Rules 1972.
+• For government sector employees, EL is governed by the Central Civil Services (Leave) Rules 1972.

 • For private sector employees, EL policies are defined by the organization’s HR policies and leave management rules.